ucrcsedept/course-support/VSCode-Debugging-Part-1/VSCodeDebuggingPart1.md

 [Here](./main.cpp) is a small list of common errors made with pointers that your IDE won't bail you out of.
 While these errors are written in a way that it is obvious to spot what is wrong with each example, it is important to recognize that they exist and can be helpful in diagnosing what may be going wrong in your programs.
 The errors shown in that example may seem obvious now, but that is only because each error is presented in isolation; it is much harder to spot the exact error when looking at a file that is hundreds of lines long and these errors could potentially span across functions/scopes/files.
 Recognizing (no need to memorize, you'll run into them yourself eventually) the patterns here will help you find them down the line, and could save you countless hours of debugging.

-> Note: It is important to understand the difference between undefined behavior and segmentation faults.
+> Note: It is important to understand the difference between undefined behavior and segmentation faults/other runtime errors.
 Undefined behavior doesn't necessarily mean your program crashes; it means it behaves in a way that is unexpected and potentially changes every time you run the program.
 This makes it much harder to catch the cause of the issue.